IJ-Wilson/ENACT-BigCACTUS/README.md

      b) RStudio and R (original analyses conducted in R 4.4.1) - https://rstudio-education.github.io/hopr/starting.html

      c) In addition, there will be software modules that will operate within each of these tools.
-The htadelay package has MATLAB code to generate stopping boundaries and make other general computations for value-adaptive trials.
-This ZIP has additional R code that will be used to manage clinical trial data and run bootstrap simulations and computations reported regarding the CACTUS trial
+The htadelay repository (https://github.com/sechick/htadelay) has MATLAB code to generate stopping boundaries and make other general computations for value-adaptive trials.
+This ENACT-BigCACTUS repository (https://github.com/IJ-Wilson/ENACT-BigCACTUS) has additional R code that will be used to manage clinical trial data and run bootstrap simulations and computations reported regarding the Big CACTUS trial

  2. Set up workspace:

-      a) Download the ZIP folder from GitHub and place it in your working directory
+      a) Download this ENACT-BigCACTUS R repository from GitHub and place it in your working directory; for example, follow the link (https://github.com/IJ-Wilson/ENACT-BigCACTUS), click ‘code’, click ‘download zip’

+      b) Place the 'Value-Based Sequential 2-Arm Design' ZIP folder (this has the necessary folder structure) in an appropriate place and unzip it

-      b) Ensure you know your working directory's file path (where the unzipped folder is located)
+      c) Ensure you know your working directory's file path (where the unzipped folder is located)

-      c) When unzipped, the following folder organisation will be created.
+      d) When unzipped, the following folder organisation will be created.
 Some of the R code explicitly uses this structure (but you can edit the directory structure in the code if you wish to adapt it further)
 ```
 Value-Based Sequential 2-Arm Design
 ├── Data